7 Average Session Duration Statistics For eCommerce Stores

 The shorter duration makes sense for B2B contexts.
 Professional buyers know exactly what they need and make decisions efficiently.
 They're less likely to browse categories unrelated to their immediate purchasing needs.

 Marketers should optimize B2B platforms for quick information access and streamlined purchasing processes.
-Clear product specifications, easy navigation, and improved user engagement metrics can help maximize the effectiveness of these brief sessions.
+Clear product specifications, easy navigation, and improved engagement metrics can help maximize the effectiveness of these brief sessions.

 4) Retail eCommerce stores usually see session durations between 2 to 5 minutes.